CharlotteStiller/final-project/README.md

 # final-bootcamp

-The objective of this project was to is to build a model that will provide insight into product clustering and rating of beauty product in e-commerce,  as well as answer additional questions by top management related to the matter.
+The objective of this project is to build a model that will provide insight into product clustering and rating of beauty product in e-commerce,  as well as answer additional questions by top management related to the matter.

 In ordert o to this, I used web scraping, agile project planning in Github and made use of SQL, Redshift, Python and Tableau.